AnthonissenBert/Notes/SlingshotDnD/Locations/Hideouts/Skysworn Hideout.md

 ---

-On an elevated surface there lays a
+On an elevated surface there lays a walled encampment with one singular enterance

 ---